shaungt1/Shaun-Pritchard-Portfolio/README.md

 # Welcome to my portfolio!

 ### Developer: Shaun Pritchard
-This is a unique approach that I've not seen anyone else do to this extent.
-Not only will I be listing projects and developments I have created or worked on.
-I will be hosting the coursework, classes, proofs, scientific work, and postulates I have taken, worked on, and completed.
+This is a unique approach that I've not seen very many other do; at least to this extent?
+I will be listing projects and developments I want ti highlight in my portfolio.
+Also, I will be hosting the academic coursework, classes, proofs, scientific work, and postulates I have taken, worked on, and completed.
 I hope to show the comprehension and diversity of my skill sets and knowledge base.
 While openly making my work available for others to engage and interact with.
 I will be using a tree traversal categorization.
 <hr>